 How Have Estimates Been Moving Since Then?

-Currently, Brown & Brown has an average Growth Score of C, a grade with the same score on the momentum front.
-The stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Brown & Brown has a nice Growth Score of B, a grade with the same score on the momentum front.
+However, the stock was allocated a grade of F on the value side, putting it in the bottom 20% quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of D. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock and the magnitude of these revisions indicates a downward shift.
-Interestingly, Brown & Brown has a Zacks Rank # 3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+It comes with little surprise Brown & Brown has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.